basarat/algorithms/src/doublyLinkedList/README.md

 }
 ```

+It is worth mentioning, that as long as you understand what a `node` means in your data structure, and appreciate the fact that you need to maintain the `value/prev/next` members in your data structure operations, you don't need to memorize the code bodies.

+An interesting fact in this doubly linked list is that our `pop` method is actually a straight copy of the `dequeue` operation, with a simple change of `head` to `tail`, `prev` to `next` and `next` to `prev`.

-To reiterate the main advantage of using a `DoublyLinkedList` is that any operations that require constant `next` and `prev` reference manipulations, can be implemented with `O(1)` time complexity.
-Additionally as demonstrated storing `prev` pointers can make it easier to implement additional methods.
+The main advantage of using a `DoublyLinkedList` is that any operations that require constant `next` and `prev` reference manipulations, can be implemented with `O(1)` time complexity.
+In this example it allowed us to implement a FIFO Queue, and a LIFO Stack operation, in a single data structure with an `O(1)` time complexity.